Capital Grant Scheme 2023/24 – closed

-Funding decisions will be made by the end of March 2023.
+This scheme closed for applications at midday Friday 3 November 2023.
+Funding decisions are likely to be made by the end of March 2024.

-Through this grant we’re able to provide funding to voluntary and community organisations to help build thriving communities and improve the quality of life for the residents in the district through capital projects that; improve economic and community well-being, provides infrastructure that meets local need, that protect and restore our natural world; and take action on the climate emergency.
+If so, we are keen to fund projects that; improve economic and community well-being, provide infrastructure that meets local need, that protect and restore our natural world; and take action on the climate emergency.

 How much is available and what can it be used for?